Antioch: Third Crusade

-Battles for sovereignty

-With no heir after the death of Raymond III, Count of Tripoli in the Battle of Hattin he left his godson, Raymond IV, Count of Tripoli, the eldest son of Bohemond III.
-However, Bohemond installed his younger, the future prince Bohemond IV of Antioch, as count of Tripoli.
-Shortly after the end of the Third Crusade, Raymond IV, Count of Tripoli married Alice of Armenia, the niece of Leo II, or Leo I, King of Armenia, and a vassal to Antioch.
-Alice bore Raymond IV a son in 1199, Raymond-Roupen, after which Raymond IV died in the coming months.
-In 1194 Leo II tricked Bohemond III making him believe that the new born prince had been captured by the Roupenians.
-Leo made a failed attempt at capturing Antioch believing the city would be weakened with the absence of Bohemond.
+While travelling on crusade, Emperor Frederick Barbarossa drowned in the river Saleph.
+His son, Frederick VI, then led the remnant of the Crusader army south towards Antioch.
+Subsequently, he arranged for his father's remains to be buried in the Cathedral of Saint Peter in Antioch.
+Throughout the Third Crusade, Antioch remained neutral; however, with the end of the Third Crusade (1192), they were included in the Treaty of Ramla between Richard and Saladin.

-Henry II, Count of Champagne nephew to both Richard I and Philip II, travelled to Lesser Armenia and managed to persuade Leo that in exchange for Antioch, renouncing its overlordship to Lesser Armenia and to release Bohemond, who in 1201 died.
+Henry II, Count of Champagne travelled to Lesser Armenia and managed to persuade Leo that in exchange for Antioch, renouncing its overlordship to Lesser Armenia and to release Bohemond, who died in 1201.
 With the death of Bohemond III there followed a 15-year struggle for power of Antioch, between Tripoli and Lesser Armenia.
 According to the rules of primogeniture Leo's great nephew Raymond-Roupen was the rightful heir of Antioch, and Leo's position was supported by the pope.
 On the other hand, however, the city commune of Antioch supported Bohemond IV of Antioch, on the grounds that he was the closest blood relative to the last ruling prince, Bohemond III.
 In 1207 Bohemond IV installed a Greek patriarch in Antioch, despite the East–West Schism, under the help of Aleppo, Bohemond IV drove Leo out of Antioch.